clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/reporting/standard-reports/creating-reports.md

 > Note
 >
-> Reports based on selections only display content if you assign at least one {% link_new selection | features/administration/selections.md %} to your people.
+> Reports based on selections only display content if you assign your people to at least one {% link_new selection | features/administration/selections.md %}.

 ## Create reports